Exclude webpages and apps

-For "Display Network - All features" campaigns, you can exclude specific apps in the Shared library, under campaign exclusions.
+For "Display Network - All features" campaigns, you can exclude specific apps, under campaign exclusions.
 For those types of exclusions, the format is "adsenseformobileapps.com/" followed by the app ID for iOS apps, or the package name for Android apps.
 For example:

 - To exclude the iOS LabPixies LineUp 2 app, you’d enter adsenseformobileapps.com/1-476954712.

 - To exclude the Android LabPixies ColorDrips game app, you’d enter adsenseformobileapps.com/com.labpixies.colordrips.

 For Display Network campaigns that specifically target the Google AdMob network of apps, you can add individual mobile apps as ad group or campaign placement exclusions: